the-terribles/bluegreen/README.md

 `Service`: is a unit of management for an independent service-providing entity.
 Typically a single application, like a Node.js web server, but it can also be something like multiple Docker containers that are always deployed together.
 These are the core of what BlueGreen manages.

 `Version`: each service has zero or more deployable Versions.
 A large part of the BlueGreen workflow is specifying what version should be deployed to a target Environment, and whether it should be accessible to a specific Gateway.
+The default implementation of versions is an Elastic Beanstalk Docker deployment as an Application Version.
+This implies two subphases of version creation:

+*  `Build`: build a codebase.
+The default action is to build a Docker image.
+*  `Push`: push the deployment artifacts to a remote repositories.
+The default action is to push a Docker image to a Docker repository.

 `Environments`: where Versions of your Services get deployed.
 By default, we use `blue` and `green`, because conceptually, that's the whole point of this framework.
 However, we aren't so unimaginative that we don't realize you might also want to deploy to `test` or `qa`.